jeremyNg/introR/_episodes/01-introduction.md

 - "Why R?"
 keypoints:
 - "R is an open-source interpreted language that is commonly used for statistical analysis and bioinformatics."
-- "R can be extended via the installation of packages for specific tasks."
+- "R can be extended via the installation of packages for specific tasks, many of which are actively maintained."
 ---

 ## What is R